Discover everything you need to know about guitar strings, to improve playability and tone and get the most from your setup

 Lighter gauge strings are also a better choice if you want to play fast.
 Heavy gauge guitar strings require you to apply more pressure on the strings to sound each note.
 This isn’t conducive to playing at speed, where you want to move from note to note as quickly and with as little effort as possible.

 Personally I don’t think that playing at speed is as an essential skill when it comes to blues guitar.
 But it certainly is a great tool to use to add intensity and variety into your playing.
-Just look at guitarists like Rory Gallagher, Gary Moore and more recently, Joe Bonamassa and Philip Sayce.
-They all use speed very effectively in their playing.

 If you endeavour to do the same, then I would suggest opting for lighter gauge guitar strings.